temitopeohassan/query_graph_flutter/README.md

 The application code is in .\lib\main.dart.

-Here is a screenshot of the application running on a desktop

-Here is a screenshot of the application running on a mobile device

 ## How To Use

 1. Ensure that your have flutter installed on your computer